tsunami643/blogdraft/_posts/2024-08-30-ti13-team-guide.md

 beastcoast was almost always 2<sup>nd</sup> place in qualifiers for most of these events.
 But such is the nature of the South American beast.
 If you're not first, you ain't flying nowhere.
 Thankfully, Riyadh and Elite League S2 gave SA two qualifying slots which finally allowed them a chance to test their mettle on LAN.

-**What would success look like?** I ain't holding my breath for anything happening in Copenhagen, but hopefully they stick together after?
+**What would success look like?** I ain't holding my breath for anything happening in Copenhagen, but perhaps they'll stick together after?
 Like I said with 1w, usually these SA/EEU/NA "stacks" lack longevity if results don't come fast.
 But with the right structure from a proper org like beastcoast, maybe we see this team continue competing into the 2025 season.

 ----